Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

       memory: 2Gi
 ```

-Advanced: the kubelet may be further configured using the `extraArgs` field.
-This map creates runtime flags that are passed directly to the kubelet process.
-Flags configured in this way are applied with the highest precedence.
+You can further configure a kubelet using the `extraArgs` field.
+This YAML map creates runtime flags that are passed directly to the kubelet process, flags that are applied with the highest level of precedence.

+Example extraArgs field configuration:

 ```yaml
 spec: